 \subsection{Deep Q-Learning}

-We utilise a deep Q-network approach \cite{b13} to train the agent.
+We utilized a deep Q-network (DQN) approach \cite{b13} to train the agent.
 At each time step $t$, the training loop updates predicted Q-values towards target Q-values.
 At the start of the training loop, the agent interacts with the environment by making observation $o_t$ and taking action $a_t$ based on an $\epsilon$-greedy policy and current Q-values.
 The agent's experiences $e_t = (o_t,a_t,r_t,o_{t+1})$ are stored in memory replay buffer $D_t = {e_0,...,e_t}$.
 To ensure that equal importance is given to transitions at all orientation deviations, we structured the memory buffer by talker location with a size of 5,000 experiences per orientation deviation.
 This resulted in a total memory buffer size of 325,000 experiences.

-The weights of the policy network $Q(o,a;\theta)$ are updated in an optimization step.
-To this end, we sample experiences uniformly and at random across orientation deviations from the memory replay buffer $(o,a,r,o') \sim U(D)$.
-Q-values are updated at iteration $i$ based on the Huber loss \cite{b23}, which seeks to minimize:
+The weights of the policy network $Q(o,a;\theta)$ were updated in an optimization step.
+To this end, we sampled experiences uniformly and at random across orientation deviations from the memory replay buffer $(o,a,r,o') \sim U(D)$.
+Q-values were updated at iteration $i$ based on the Huber loss \cite{b25}, which seeks to minimize:

-We periodically adjust the target Q-values to reduce correlations between the actual Q-values and the target Q-values.
-To this end, we perform a soft update of the parameters of target network $\theta^-$ by the policy network parameters $\theta$ every $C$ steps \cite{b24}.
+We periodically adjusted target Q-values to reduce correlations between actual Q-values and target Q-values.
+To this end, we performed a soft update of the parameters of target network $\theta^-$ by the policy network parameters $\theta$ every $C$ steps \cite{b26}.